bhanzelka/bhanzelka.github.io/README.md

 To our surprise, we were able to use our client to connect to the other chatrooms.
 After connected, the application worked like a chat app should, even providing the option for private messaging.
 This was one of my favorite assignments at Wesminster because I was able to use my program to interact with other programs that Westminster students made.
 Not only that, this application gave me a deeper understanding of protocols and their importance.
 So long as you are following a strict set of rules, you'll be able to "talk" with others implementing that protocol.

 This project addressed the computer science learning goals :
-1. Attaining a system-level understanding of the computer
+1. **Attaining a system-level understanding of the computer**
-2. Develop effective problem-solving skills.
+2. **Develop effective problem-solving skills.**

+This project addressed the Westminster college-wide learning goals :
+1. **Collaboration**
+2. **Communication**

 ### [Recipies Database](https://github.com/bhanzelka/Recipes)

 This simple application allows you to access, edit, store, and delete recipies electronically.
 All of this was done in conjunction with two other students for my final project in databases.
 Although a cliché example, I have found this database to actually be quite useful for other projects I have completed.
 It taught me the fundamentals of database management from start to finish.
 I have been able to use my database development skills in other projects that I have completed, most notably my Senior Capstone Project and Spelic.
 This was a really fun project, and a great way to get my feet wet learning about Database Management.

+This project addressed the computer science learning goals :
+1. **Attaining a system-level understanding of the computer**
+2. **To acquire significant project experience working both individually and in a group setting.**

+This project addressed the Westminster college-wide learning goals :
+1. **Collaboration**
+2. **Creativity**